Social Justice Collaborative

 SJC aims to acknowledge, respond to, and raise diversity-related issues as they pertain to therapeutic settings.
 SJC also provides an interactive, stimulating forum for students, trainees, and interns to share their experiences, questions, critiques, curiosities, challenges, and stories of success.
 To create this community of rigorous discourse and wellness that supplements academic and clinical pursuits, SJC organizes the following forums:

 Leadership roles are a way to enhance academic and training experiences, professional development, and personal growth.
 SJC student leaders provide support to colleagues, Pepperdine University, and the community.

 SJC events are open to Pepperdine students, alumni, faculty, staff, family, and friends.
 These positions are voluntary and appointed according to a student's level of commitment and availability.
 Officers are expected to attend SJC meetings and SJC-sponsored events.
 (Only enrolled students may hold officer positions.)

 SJC was inspired by GSEP faculty and the GSEP Diversity Council.
-Associate professor of Psychology Dr. Amy Tuttle serves as the faculty sponsor, and facilitated the development of the "collaborative" in Fall 2008.
+Professor of Psychology Dr. Amy Tuttle serves as the faculty sponsor, and facilitated the development of the "collaborative" in Fall 2008.

 To learn more, e-mail: firstname.lastname@example.org